Pedas

 Pedas (lit. 'spicy' in Malay, Negeri Sembilan Malay: Podeh) is a mukim in Rembau District, Negeri Sembilan, Malaysia.
 It has one main street with a police station, a post office and shops.
-A hot spring is located in the nearby village of Air Panas which is now a water amusement park.
-As of now, the theme park had been undergoing major renovation works after 5 years of closure due to the effects of the COVID-19 pandemic.
+A hot spring is located in the nearby village of Air Panas which is now developed into a water park and spa resort, known as Wet World Pedas Water Park and Hotspring.